ericmann/phptek-2025-demo/README.md

 *   `concurrent.php`: Fetches the content of the same websites concurrently using `amp/http-client`.
 It creates an array of Futures, each representing an asynchronous request.
 The script then awaits all requests to complete, measuring the time taken for each and the total time.

+*   `fibers.php`: Demonstrates PHP Fibers, a low-level concurrency primitive introduced in PHP 8.1.
+The script shows how a Fiber can be started, suspended, and resumed, allowing manual control over execution flow.
+This is useful for understanding the building blocks of async frameworks like Amp.

 ## Setup

 1.  **Install PHP:** Ensure you have PHP 8.3 or higher installed.